jtanderson2/azure-network-lab-building-blocks/external-lb-and-vms/README.md

 * NSG rule provisioned to allow HTTP testing through load-balancer public IP

 ## Deploy
-> The variables are only persistent within the azcli session.
+> Variables are only persistent within the azcli session.
 If you need you come back to this in a later session, rerun the variables section

 <pre lang="...">
 # define global variables